Complex-systems-and-devops-gruppe-8/.github/report.md

     - Upon successful test completion, the build will proceed, else rollbacks or alerts are triggered.

-[Describe the testing approach and methodologies.]

 ### Results
 At this stage of the project not all test are setup so not many results have been found.
 But the result of the implemented test help us understand and identify current problems and validate that our new implementations are correct implemented.
-[Summarize the test results and key findings.]

 ## Conclusion